Aliases for CCR1 Gene

 GeneCards Summary for CCR1 Gene

 CCR1 (C-C Motif Chemokine Receptor 1) is a Protein Coding gene.
-Diseases associated with CCR1 include Immune-Complex Glomerulonephritis and Chromoblastomycosis.
-Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
+Diseases associated with CCR1 include Behcet Syndrome and Immune-Complex Glomerulonephritis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
 An important paralog of this gene is CCR3.

 UniProtKB/Swiss-Prot Summary for CCR1 Gene